lilnasy/es-codec/README.md

 decode(buffer: ArrayBuffer): unknown
 ```

+## Stability
+The binary format is subject to change until v1.
+For now, you will have to ensure that you are using the same version of es-codec on both the client and server.

 ## Limitations
 Generally, es-codec is more strict than `structuredClone`.
 It does not support serializing the following types:
 - null-prototype objects: `structuredClone` returns a plain object instead of a null-prototype one.
 This is likely unintended for users.
 - arrays with properties: Supporting this would cause either serialization to become much slower or the binary representation to become much larger.
 - Blob, File, ImageData: These are not universally supported among server runtimes.

+## Benchmarks
+TODO: include a benchmark comparing es-codec to JSON, devalue, msgpack, and protobuf for the objects supported by all formats.